Pseudoanthidium

 • Common name: small wool-carder bees

-A tiny, compact anthidiine, with only a single exotic member of the genus found eastern North America.
-Distinctively marked black and whitish-yellow, with bright orange legs.
-Builds nests above ground and lines them with soft plant fibers.
+Pseudoanthidium are tiny, compact anthidiines, with only a single exotic member of the genus found eastern North America.
+P. nanum is distinctively marked in black and whitish-yellow, with bright orange legs.
 This Eurasian species was first spotted in New Jersey in 2008 and has since spread throughout the region.
-Particularly fond of urban areas and small asters like Erigeron spp. and knapweeds (Centaurea)
+Pseudoanthidium are particularly fond of urban areas where knapweeds (Centaurea) abound.
+They build nests above ground and line them with soft plant fibers.